 - 7.1 The proposed excavation of sub-soil will make better use of the application site and, by proxy, improve the way it functions.
 This would accord with the governments priority of using brownfield sites to achieve multiple aims and objectives. - 7.2 The proposed hotel use is consistent with the town centre location, particularly given its vibrant character and good transport links.
-The proposal will provide valuable additional floor space to support the consented hotel and restaurant use which is an alternative employment provider and sustainable use of the existing building. - 7.3 The works will not be visible in the public domain and would not extend beyond the footprint of the existing building.
-The works would therefore have a neutral impact on the character and appearance of the area and given the limited footprint of the building, would not result in an overly intense use of the site. - 7.4 The approved shopfront will be preserved bar some modest alterations in order to achieve appropriate levels of access in accordance with all-inclusive planning policy at a national level.
-These works are considered to be essential for the efficient operation of the business and accord further with the principles of securing a successful and inclusive economy in Camden by creating appropriate conditions for economic growth.
-This takes all available opportunities for harnessing the benefits of the site for local residents and businesses. - 7.5 The proposed development fulfils the three dimensions of sustainable development as defined by the NPPF and therefore the presumption in favour of sustainable development applies.
-The proposal is fully in accordance with national and local planning policy providing a scheme that contributes towards the provision of all inclusive economic growth. - 7.6 This Planning Statement should be read alongside the other supporting documentation and drawings which have been submitted as part of the Full Planning Application.
+The proposal will provide valuable additional floor space to support the existing retail use which is an alternative employment provider and sustainable use of the existing building. - 7.3 The works will not be visible in the public domain and would not extend beyond the footprint of the existing building.
+The works would therefore have a neutral impact on the character and appearance of the area and given the limited footprint of the building, would not result in an overly intense use of the site. - 7.4 The proposed development fulfils the three dimensions of sustainable development as defined by the NPPF and therefore the presumption in favour of sustainable development applies.
+The proposal is fully in accordance with national and local planning policy providing a scheme that contributes towards the provision of all inclusive economic growth. - 7.5 This Planning Statement should be read alongside the other supporting documentation and drawings which have been submitted as part of the Full Planning Application.